ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 It is also possible to specify additional data for each piece by adding fields to each line in ``files``.
-This is done by adding a line at the start starting with ``:`` listing the extra fields, and then additng one additional whitespace separated value on each data line.
+This is done by adding a line at the start starting with ``:`` listing the extra fields, and then additng one additional whitespace separated value before the description on each data line.
 Values given for unknown field are ignored.

 Currently the extra fields supported are: